GuardKenzie/chafa.py/docs/index.rst

 Features include
 ----------------

-- ⚡ Modern and intuitive Python API
+- Modern and intuitive Python API
-- 📖 Extensive documentation and a `tutorial <https://chafapy.mage.black/usage/tutorial.html>`_
-- 📟 Generate text based approximations of images in (almost) any terminal emulator
+- Generate text based approximations of images in (almost) any terminal emulator
-- `6️⃣ Sixels <https://www.arewesixelyet.com/>`_, `😸 Kitty <https://sw.kovidgoyal.net/kitty/graphics-protocol/>`_ and `🍎 ITerm2 <https://iterm2.com/documentation-images.html>`_ image protocols support
+- `Sixels <https://www.arewesixelyet.com/>`_, `Kitty <https://sw.kovidgoyal.net/kitty/graphics-protocol/>`_ and `ITerm2 <https://iterm2.com/documentation-images.html>`_ image protocols support
-- 🐧 Linux, 🍎 MacOS (x86 and ARM), 🪟 Windows support
+- Linux, MacOS (x86 and ARM), Windows support

 Not convinced?
 Here's a :download:`picture of a cute snake <usage/snake.jpg>` rendered to text using chafa.py and beamed into your visual cortex through the power of html and css: